Wilkes University

 3. What will you do with your program accomplishments following graduation?

-Students may enter the program in either the winter (early January) or summer (late June) residency.
-Project terms (in the form of 15-week semesters) begin following each residency and continue for at least four months.
-Students selecting the "Weekender" version of the MA will receive online instruction over two weekends following each residency instead of attending the weeklong residencies in January and June..
-Weekender study is allowed in lieu of the winter residency without question, but for the summer residency, in-person attendance is expected.
+Students may enter the program in either the winter (early January) or summer (late June) residency, followed by a 15-week spring or fall semester.
+Students selecting the “Weekender” version of the MA (winter only) will receive online instruction over two or three weekends following each residency instead of attending the weeklong residencies in January.
+Weekender study is allowed in lieu of the winter residency, but for the summer residency, in-person attendance is required.

 Students interested in the Master of Fine Arts must first complete the Master of Arts in Creative Writing.
-Students in the existing M.A. may apply for admission into the M.F.A. no earlier than the last term of the M.A.
+Students completing the M.A. may apply for admission into the M.F.A. no earlier than the last term of the M.A.

-To be accepted into the M.F.A., students must have a 3.5 in every M.A. course, write a letter of interest to the Program Director, and be approved by the CW faculty to continue into the M.F.A.
-Once in the program, students must maintain the 3.5 GPA and earn a 3.5 or better in every course to remain in the program.
+To be accepted into the M.F.A., students must have at least a 3.5 in every M.A. course, write a letter of interest to the Program Director, and be approved by the CW faculty to continue into the M.F.A.
+Once in the program, students must maintain at least a 3.5 GPA.

 Transfer Credits

 Students who have earned credits from another accredited graduate program in creative writing, or who have published extensively in a particular genre, may apply for 3-9 transfer credits into the Wilkes program.
-In addition, Wilkes M.A. alums can transfer in 12 credits if they wish to earn a second MA in a different genre, leaving them with 18 credits to earn for that second Master's degree.
-An applicant with a master's degree in Creative Writing at an accredited university and/or book publications/produced work with reputable publishers/producers may petition for a direct admission into our MFA program (requiring 30 total credits).
+In addition, Wilkes M.A. alums can transfer up to 12 credits if they wish to earn a second MA in a different genre, leaving them with 18 credits to earn for that second Master of Arts degree.
+An applicant with a master’s degree in Creative Writing at an accredited university and/or book publications/produced work with reputable publishers/producers may petition for a direct admission into our MFA program (requiring 30 total credits).

 (30 credit hour minimum)